Why do students hate school?

 Many schools, particularly at the middle and high school levels, unintentionally turn learning into something students tolerate rather than something they pursue.
 In my experience, this often happens for two main reasons.

-I often see students who can perform well on tests in advanced courses but struggle with the underlying ideas.
+As students move to more advanced material in high school and college, or even encounter real-world problems, good performance increasingly requires critical, abstract, and complex thinking.
+Yet many students are still taught to memorize, not learn.
+I often mentor students who perform well on tests, but struggle with the underlying ideas.
 For example, a student might earn strong grades in calculus while still feeling uncertain about foundational algebra concepts like the quadratic formula.
+When knowledge is built primarily on memorization rather than understanding, small gaps compound over time.

 The second issue is the way practice is often structured.